crow-004/musical-chairs-game/WHITEPAPER.md

 To bootstrap community growth, we have implemented a fully on-chain referral system.

 *   **How It Works:**
-    1.  **Share Your Link:** Each player has a unique referral link available on their dashboard, including a QR code that can be used instead of a long text link.
+    1.  **Share Your Link or Code:** Each player has a unique referral link and the ability to **generate unique Promo Codes** on their dashboard.
-    2.  **First-Time Join:** When a new player joins a game for the first time using a referral link, an on-chain request is created for the referrer to approve.
+    2.  **First-Time Join:** When a new player joins a game for the first time using a referral link or a **promo code**, an on-chain request is created for the referrer to approve.
     3.  **Confirm Referees:** The referrer must approve each new player once on the "My Referrals" dashboard.
+    4.  **Promo Code Benefit:** Referees who join using a promo code receive an **additional 15% discount** on the platform commission.
-    4.  **Start Earning:** Once confirmed, the referrer earns a commission from the platform's fees for every game their referee plays, forever.
+    5.  **Start Earning:** Once confirmed, the referrer earns a commission from the platform's fees for every game their referee plays, forever.

 *   **Earning Commission:**
     A portion of the platform's commission from every game is allocated to a Referral Pool.
 This pool is then distributed among the referrers of the players in that game.
 Your share is proportional to the number of players you referred in that game.
 For example, if your referee is the only referred player in a game, you receive the entire referral commission for that game.